831jsh/ansible-role-ovirt-drbd-vm/README.md

 Requirements
 ------------

-Each host in cluster should have unique ovirt_cluster_nodeid defined.
-Hosts with no ovirt_cluster_nodeid defined will not be included in Pacemaker cluster.
-Two hosts in cluster should have ovirt_cluster_drbd_disk defined to local path to DRBD backing disk/partition.
+A couple hosts in the cluster should have local disks/partitions for DRBD backing storage.

 Role Variables
 --------------